Amogh1221/genral_notes/docs/NanoRush-500.md

 ### 7.1 The Multi-Turn Context Drift Problem
 *   **The Model Limitation:** The BERT Router is entirely stateless.
 If it only sees a user's newest sentence (e.g., "improve the logic"), it has no conversational memory and will drop the correct adapter, routing randomly.
 *   **The Application Solution (Context Concatenation):** The Python inference script intercepts the dialogue state.
-It actively extracts and concatenates the last 5 *User Prompts* (ignoring Assistant responses) into a single string.
-This injects lightweight historical context (like the word "Python" from 3 turns ago) directly into the router's current forward pass.
+It actively extracts and concatenates the last 5 *User Prompts* (ignoring Assistant responses) using a strict structural delimiter (e.g., `\n---\n`) to prevent word-boundary bleeding.
+This injects lightweight historical context directly into the router's current forward pass while maintaining clear turn boundaries.

 ### 7.2 The Long Prompt Truncation Problem
 *   **The Model Limitation:** The BERT Router has a strict physical maximum sequence length of 512 tokens.
 Passing 513 tokens will crash the forward pass or drop critical context.
-*   **The Application Solution (Head+Tail Slicing):** If the concatenated user prompts exceed 512 tokens (e.g., the user pastes a massive code block to debug), the Python script executes a Head+Tail truncation `string[:128] + string[-384:]`.
-This drops the middle of the text but perfectly preserves the user's explicit instructions (which usually sit at the very top or very bottom of the prompt), ensuring BERT still sees the vital keywords required for routing.
+*   **The Application Solution (Token-Level Head+Tail Slicing):** If the concatenated user prompts exceed 512 tokens (e.g., the user pastes a massive code block to debug), the Python script executes a Head+Tail truncation.
+Crucially, this must happen *post-tokenization* (not via Python character slicing).
+The script isolates the first 128 tokens and the last 384 tokens, joining them with a `\n[...]\n` marker.
+This perfectly preserves the user's explicit instructions (which usually sit at the very top or very bottom of the prompt), ensuring BERT still sees the vital keywords.

 ### 7.3 Adapter Capacity Saturation (Overfitting)
 *   **The Model Limitation:** An `r=32` LoRA adapter has extremely limited parameter capacity (~9.63M).
 Passing massive datasets (like the 1-Million row OpenHermes dataset) will cause the low-rank matrices to repeatedly overwrite themselves, destroying generalization.
-*   **The Application Solution (Stratified Downsampling):** The data-preparation pipeline actively downsamples massive datasets into high-quality subsets (strictly capped at ~40,000 diverse rows per adapter).
-This gives the small matrices exactly enough data to master the domain's structure without hitting capacity saturation.
+*   **The Application Solution (Rank-Scaled Stratified Downsampling):** The data-preparation pipeline actively downsamples massive datasets into high-quality subsets, but scales the data cap proportionally to the adapter's mathematical capacity.
+A flat cap risks overfitting smaller adapters.
+The logic dictates: **~40,000 rows for `r=64`** (Complex facts), **~30,000 rows for `r=32`** (Structure), and **~20,000 rows for `r=16`** (Tone/Style).
+This gives the small matrices exactly enough data without hitting capacity saturation.

 ---